 Morrisons Cove Rotary Club Announces Winners of Four-Way Test Speech Contest

-The Morrisons Cove Rotary Club has announced the winners of their 2018 Four-Way Test Speech Contest that was held on Wednesday, March 14 at Northern Bedford High School.
-Seven contestants representing Central and Northern Bedford High Schools participated.
+The Morrisons Cove Rotary Club has announced the winners of their 2019 Four-Way Test Speech Contest held on Wednesday, March 21 at Northern Bedford High School.
+Six contestants representing Central and Northern Bedford High Schools participated.

 The purpose of the annual Four-Way Test Speech Contest is to foster the principles of ethics in everyday life as well as in business and introduces high school students to Rotary.
 Each student is asked to write and present a speech in length no less than five minutes and no more than seven minutes.
 They select the topic of their speech, but should incorporate Rotary’s Four-Way Test “Of the things we think, say or do: Is it the truth?
 Is it fair to all concerned?
 Will it build goodwill and better friendships?
 Will it be beneficial to all concerned?

-Clint Curfman, a 10th grade student at Central High School, was awarded first place and a check in the amount of $500.
-Evan Cottle, a junior at Northern Bedford High School, was awarded first runner up and a check in the amount of $300.
-Kara Wright, a senior at Northern Bedford High School, was awarded second runner up and a check in the amount of $200.
+Clint Curfman, an 11th grade student at Central High School, was awarded first place and a check in the amount of $500.
+Allie Snider, a junior at Northern Bedford High School, was awarded first runner up and a check in the amount of $300.
+Liberty Worthing, a 10th grade student at Central High School, was awarded second runner up and a check in the amount of $200.

-Also competing this year were Krysta Kennedy, Lacey Fleck, Hayleigh Wilkins, and Allie Snider all students at Northern Bedford High School.
+Also, competing this year were Krysta Kennedy, Aylisa Morral, and Lacey Fleck, all students at Northern Bedford High School.

-Cheryl Gonsman, President of the Morrisons Cove Rotary Club, praised all the contestants for participating.
+Cheryl Gonsman, Past President of the Morrisons Cove Rotary Club, praised all the contestants for participating.
 “We are proud of all of the students who participated in the Four-Way Speech Contest,” commented Gonsman.
-“The depth of the topics and the presentations of the speeches were very impressive.”
-She encouraged the students to become involved with their communities and continue with their public speaking that will serve them well in whatever career path they choose.
+“The substance and presentations of the speeches were impressive.”
+She encouraged the students to be active in their communities and continue with their public speaking that will serve them well in whatever career path they choose.

 Interact is a club for youth ages 12-18 who want to connect with others in their community or school.
 Interact club members have fun while carrying out service projects and learning about the world.
 Interact clubs organize at least two service projects a year: one that benefits their community and one that encourages international understanding.
 While Interact clubs receive guidance from individual Rotary clubs, they govern and support themselves.